yurimssilva/product-edc/docs/development/decision-records/2023-03-02_gradle_build/README.md

 ## Decision

-The product-edc project will henceforth use Gradle as its build-tool.
+Product-EDC will move to Gradle as its build system.
 This decision record outlines the reasoning behind the decision as well as the migration path.

 ## Rationale